edgeimpulse/sklearn-linear-models/README.md

 As a primer, read the [Custom learning blocks](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/adding-custom-learning-blocks) page in the Edge Impulse docs and see another example [here](https://github.com/edgeimpulse/example-custom-ml-block-scikit) which also shows how to test the block locally.

+For more information read [Adding parameters to custom blocks](https://docs.edgeimpulse.com/docs/tips-and-tricks/adding-parameters-to-custom-blocks).

 ### Pushing the block to Edge Impulse

-1. Install the [Edge Impulse CLI](https://docs.edgeimpulse.com/docs/edge-impulse-cli/cli-installation) v1.16.0 or higher.
+1. Install the [Edge Impulse CLI](https://docs.edgeimpulse.com/docs/edge-impulse-cli/cli-installation) v1.19.3 or higher.
 2. Navigate to the directory with the linear model you want to push to edge impulse.
 3. Initialize the block: